makersacademy/bowling-challenge/README.md

 This is a single page app.
 The page `scorecard.html` is updated using jQuery handled in `src/interface.js`.
 Classes are contained in `src` file.
 All tests are in `spec` folder and stylesheet is in the `style` folder.

 ### Known issues
-Currently if you input a strike, the game is still expecting a second roll input.
+* Currently if you input a strike, the game is still expecting a second roll input.
 As the maximum score is 10, the only possibility is for this to be a gutter ball.
 Please note that this does not effect your score, and you will still receive bonus points for a strike.

-Currently if your 10th roll is a strike or a spare you will not receive bonus points.
+* Currently if your 10th roll is a strike or a spare you will not receive extra bonus points.